CCExtractor/ccextractor/README.md

 The official repository is ([CCExtractor/ccextractor](https://github.com/CCExtractor/ccextractor)) and master being the most stable branch.

+This tool is written mainly on C.

 ## Google Code-in 2017
 CCExtractor is participating in Google Code-in 2017!

 Google Code-In is a competition of encouraging young people to learn more about Open Source and contributing to it.
-Tasks range from coding, documentation, quality assurance, user interface, outreach and research
+Tasks are categorized into code, documentation/training, quality assurance, user interface, outreach/research.

-This is our second year of challenging tasks for students in elementary and high school aged 13-17.
+This is our second year of challenging tasks for pre-university students aged 13-17.

 If you are a student fitting the age criteria, interested to contribute to CCExtractor feel free to join us.
 You can read more at the [Google Code-in website](https://codein.withgoogle.com).

+If you're looking forward into design tasks, you should read [this](https://www.ccextractor.org/public:codein:google_code-in_2017_code-in_for_designers) first.

 ## Installation and Usage

 Downloads for precompiled binaries and source code can be found [on our website](https://www.ccextractor.org?id=public:general:downloads).

+Or you can find our latest stable version at [sourceforge.net](https://sourceforge.net/projects/ccextractor/)

 Extracting subtitles is relatively simple.
 Just run the following command: